eda-ricercatore/rosario-r/README.md

 #	To-Do List

-Try the following concepts and techniques in *R*
+Try the following concepts and techniques in *R*:
-	cite{WikipediaContributors2017u}:
-+ Anonymous function.
++ Anonymous function \cite{WikipediaContributors2017u}.